appveyor/website/src/docs/packaging-artifacts.md

 Examples:

-Downloading artifact from last successful build of any branch:
+Downloading an artifact from the last successful build of any branch:

     https://ci.appveyor.com/api/projects/johnsmith/myproject/artifacts/bin/debug.zip

-Downloading artifact for last successful build of `master` branch:
+Downloading an artifact for the last successful build of the `master` branch:

     https://ci.appveyor.com/api/projects/johnsmith/myproject/artifacts/bin/debug.zip?branch=master

-Downloading artifact from last successful build of `master` branch and "Release" job:
+Downloading an artifact from the last successful build of the `master` branch and the "Release" job:

     https://ci.appveyor.com/api/projects/johnsmith/myproject/artifacts/bin/debug.zip?branch=master&job=Configuration%3A+Release

-Downloading artifact for last successful build of `1.1` tag:
+Downloading an artifact for the last successful build of `1.1` tag:

     https://ci.appveyor.com/api/projects/johnsmith/myproject/artifacts/bin/debug.zip?tag=1.1

-Downloading artifact from any successful/failed/cancelled build of any branch:
+Downloading an artifact from any successful/failed/cancelled build of any branch:

     https://ci.appveyor.com/api/projects/johnsmith/myproject/artifacts/bin/debug.zip?all=true

-Downloading artifact from last successful non-PR build of any branch:
+Downloading an artifact from the last successful non-PR build of any branch:

     https://ci.appveyor.com/api/projects/johnsmith/myproject/artifacts/bin/debug.zip?pr=false